benhoyt/merovius.github.io/_posts/2016-08-31-ive-been-diagnosed-with-adhd.markdown

 I just finished my first day on [Methylphenidate](https://en.wikipedia.org/wiki/Methylphenidate) (the active substance in Ritalin), specifically Concerta.
-And though this is definitely *much* too early to actually make definitive judgments on it's effects and effectiveness, at least for this one day I was feeling really great and actively happy.
+And though this is definitely *much* too early to actually make definitive judgments on its effects and effectiveness, at least for this one day I was feeling really great and actively happy.
 Which, coincidentally, helped me to finally start on this post, to talk about mental health issues; a topic I've been wanting to talk about